-The two most common varieties of buckwheat are common buckwheat (Fagopyrum esculentum) and bitter or tartary buckwheat (Fagopyrum tartaricum).
-Tartary buckwheat is a self-fertile plant that grows well in cold climates and at high altitudes, whereas common buckwheat depends on insects for pollination, prefers temperate climates, and grows well in lower altitudes.
+The two most common buckwheat varieties are common buckwheat (Fagopyrum esculentum) and bitter or Tartary buckwheat (Fagopyrum tartaricum).
+Tartary buckwheat is a self-fertile plant that grows well in cold climates and high altitudes.
+In contrast, common buckwheat depends on insects for pollination, prefers temperate climates, and grows well in lower altitudes.

 Wheat is classified into six classes: hard red winter, hard red spring, soft red winter, soft white, hard white, durum.
 Two of their differences are geographic locations and plant dates.

 There is a genetic classification for wheat as well.
 Depending on the chromosomes, wheat is classified into diploid (einkorn), tetraploid (durum, emmer), and hexaploid (spelt, common, and club wheat).